hermannordaunet/stacc-power/README.md

 ## Data

+In the data folder I kept the two json files that you already provided, but I added some files and changed one of the files:
+- spot.json # all the spotprices in norway in the same time range we had consumption data from.
+- weather.json # weather data from the same time range as we had for the consumption data.

+- providers.json # I changed the names and the prices with some known providers and some prices I found online.
 We have created two different datasets that you can either read/copy directly from the folder.
 One is for the power consumption the last 500 hours for one household, the second is the prices and price models of some made up power providers.
 They are located in the `data` folder in this repository